kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 This task demonstrates a really cool feature of Kestra: triggers that trigger other triggers.
 Let me explain.

-If you have just one flow with some non-zero likelihood of failure - you add a SentryAlert like the examples above.
+If you have just one flow with some non-zero likelihood of failure - you add a `SentryAlert` like the examples above.
 But what do you do when you have 10 or 20 flows?
-You definitely do not want to have to maintain 20 individual SentryAlert tasks. **That’s when you use the SentryExecution task because it can triggered by any other flow.**
+You definitely do not want to have to maintain 20 individual `SentryAlert` tasks. **That’s when you use the `SentryExecution` task because any other flow can trigger it.**

 Let’s imagine three flows, **foo**, **bar** and **baz** all related to your company’s payroll; you need to know if any one of these falls over.
 Each one of these three flows has the same namespace: **payroll**.